 • Easy to transport, stack, and store

-• Guaranteed quality with a 15-year warranty
+• Guaranteed quality with 25-year frame warranty